Quantum state preparation for multivariate functions

 Let us discuss the important special case where $U_k = U^k$ are powers of some unitary $U$.
 When $k\geq 0$ is encoded to the state as a binary string $\ket{k}=\ket{k_{m-1}}\otimes \dots \otimes\ket{k_0}$, corresponding to the binary representation $k=2^0 k_0 + 2^1 k_1 +\cdots + 2^{m-1}k_{m-1}$, the $B$ operator in Eq.~\eqref{eq:lcu_operator_B} takes the form

 where we highlight the relevant qubits with a subscript and assume identity gates on all other qubits.
+The identity in Eq.~\eqref{eq:uid} is also discussed in Lemma 8 of~\cite{Childs_2017}, and is implicitly used in many other quantum algorithms, e.g. it is a key component of quantum phase estimation.
 This simple identity is illustrated in Fig.~\ref{fig:identity}.
-It significantly reduces the resources required for LCU in our use case.

 Note that the approximate functions we wish to encode, Eqs.~\eqref{eq:f_d_Fourier} and \eqref{eq:f_d_Chebyshev}, are weighted sums of basis functions.
 In the following sections we implement the $k$-th basis functions as the operator $U_k$ and then use LCU to block-encode the whole weighted sum.
 The circuit construction for the operators $A$ and $C$ does not change depending on whether the Fourier or Chebyshev basis is used, while the circuit construction for the operator $B$ does.